After seeing several positive reviews for the Niche Blitzkrieg (NBK) system I thought I would take a look to discover if it was as good as promised.

 My final opinion

 This is certainly one of the better programs I have reviewed, but still, I am disappointed that it isn’t kept up to date.
-In fact, I was going to recommend the program because of some good training and the reasonable price.
+In fact, I was going to recommend the program because of some good training and a reasonable price.

 However, in the end: